reversesigh/cosmos_node-initial_setup/04_config_node.md

 `cd ~/.gaiad/config/`

 Set your preferred pruning settings.
 Here is an example set of commands to run while located inside your `config` directory.
 Update values to your preference and space needs (the numbers below are for tight pruning).
+If you ever find your chain data is taking up too much space, consider using tools such as [cosmprund](https://github.com/binaryholdings/cosmprund).
 If you are running an archive node then you can ignore this:

 `pruning="custom" && \`
 `pruning_keep_recent=107 && \`
 `pruning_keep_every=0 && \`